mishranmol/Todo-APP/README.md

 # Todo-APP

-Todo App is a Node.js, Express, MongoDB, and based application designed to help users to perform the CRUD Operations on their data.
+Todo App is a Node.js, Express, MongoDB, and based application designed to help users to perform the CRUD Operations on the data.

 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.